Karl von Weizsäcker

+Early life

 He was born Karl Hugo Weizsäcker in Stuttgart, the son of the theologian Karl Heinrich Weizsäcker and his wife, the former Auguste Sophie Christiane Dahm.
 While serving as a politician at the court of the Kingdom of Württemberg, his family was raised to nobility as von Weizsäcker.

 Weizsäcker studied at the University of Tübingen.

+Career

-While serving in the administration of King William II of Württemberg, he was raised to personal nobility on 24 February 1897.
+While serving in the administration of King William II of Württemberg, he was raised to the nobility on 24 February 1897.

 From 1900 onwards, he served as Minister of Culture — until 4 December 1906 when he was made Prime Minister.
 He served in this office until 6 November 1918, shortly before the monarchy was abolished in the German Revolution of 1918–1919.

 In 1916, he and his family were raised to the hereditary noble title of Baron (Freiherr).

+Personal life

+Weizsäcker was married to Paula von Meibom.
+They were the parents of Ernst von Weizsäcker (1882–1951), Ambassador to the Holy See.

+Weizsäcker died in Stuttgart in 1926.

+Descendants

-Weizsäcker was the father of Ernst von Weizsäcker and thus grandfather of the physicist Carl Friedrich von Weizsäcker and of Richard von Weizsäcker, who was President of Germany 1984-94.
-He died in Stuttgart in 1926.
+Through his son Ernst, he was a grandfather of the physicist Carl Friedrich von Weizsäcker and of Richard von Weizsäcker, who was President of Germany from 1984 to 1994.